 Having an experienced instructor strapped to your back will enable reassurance and confidence at the crucial moment.
 Far from being weak, it’s a sensible option, providing the thrill of the jump while maintaining your own safety.

 Skydiving for charity is a personal challenge like no other.
-Take a look through the skydives below and click through for further details of the jump and charity/charities.
-You can then enter a few basic details in the grey box on the right-hand side of the screen to be instantly emailed further information.
+Take a look through the skydives and click for further details of the jump and charity/charities.
+You can then enter a few basic details to be instantly emailed further information.